-If you're looking at a website with more than 10 million visits (referred to as "hits" in their T&C's) per month, Google Analytics (GA) would apply session sampling to your data (unless you are paying for their Premium version).
+If you're looking at a website with more than 10 million sessions (referred to as "hits" in their T&C's) per month, Google Analytics (GA) would apply session sampling to your data (unless you are paying for their Premium version).

 There is a warning shown in the GA interface and you'd find the corresponding one in SEOmonitor's Organic Traffic module as well:

-The data sampling is justified on their side as a way of providing your reports in a timely fashion and it refers to both visits and conversion data.
+The data sampling is justified on their side as a way of providing your reports in a timely fashion and it refers to both sessions and conversion data.
 It extrapolates the values available for previous timeframes, so that data for the current timeframe would still be accessible (though "sampled").

 How can you check?